rust-lang/reference/src/introduction.md

 ## What *The Reference* is Not

-This document does not serve as an introduction to the language.
+This book does not serve as an introduction to the language.
 Background familiarity with the language is assumed.
 A separate [book] is available to help acquire such background familiarity.

-This document also does not serve as a reference to the [standard library] included in the language distribution.
+This book also does not serve as a reference to the [standard library] included in the language distribution.
 Those libraries are documented separately by extracting documentation attributes from their source code.
 Many of the features that one might expect to be language features are library features in Rust, so what you're looking for may be there, not here.

-Similarly, this document does not usually document the specifics of `rustc` as a tool or of Cargo.
+Similarly, this book does not usually book the specifics of `rustc` as a tool or of Cargo.
 Cargo has a [book][cargo book] that contains a [reference][cargo reference].
 There are a few pages such as [linkage] that still describe how `rustc` works.

-This document also only serves as a reference to what is available in stable Rust.
+This book also only serves as a reference to what is available in stable Rust.
 For unstable features being worked on, see the [Unstable Book].

-Finally, this document is not normative.
+Finally, this book is not normative.
 It may include details that are specific to `rustc` itself, and should not be taken as a specification for the Rust language.
-We intend to produce such a document someday, and until then, the reference is the closest thing we have to one.
+We intend to produce such a book someday, and until then, the reference is the closest thing we have to one.

 ## How to Use This Book

-This book does not assume you are reading this document sequentially.
+This book does not assume you are reading this book sequentially.
 Each chapter generally can be read standalone, but will cross-link to other chapters for facets of the language they refer to, but do not discuss.